-As a child I loved poetry.
+I love poetry.
+Even as a child I loved it.
 Many of the old-timey poems, nursery rhymes and songs were read or taught to me by my mother, father or aunt.
 I think our mother read poems to us and I know she sang to us too.
 The first poem I remember was taught to me by my aunt.

 The Purple Cow.

 but I can tell you anyhow,

 Memorization as early as a child shows signs of wanting to repeat poems or songs is good preparation for school later.
 The rhyming schemes, rhythms and fun of quoting poems often help little minds learn their numbers, colors and other education basics.
 Adding hand or body movements augments the learning process by making it more fun and challenging and helps body and brain coordination.

 Surprisingly I just found out I was taught a poem that had been published first in 1805!
 Oh, well, I learned to count.
 Here is the first part of it.
 (Probably could change buckle to “velcro!”

 One Two, Buckle My Shoe

 One two, buckle my shoe,